 I need to be intentional about the time I want to spend with my kids

 Since we are still in the middle of a pandemic and the days are shorter and colder, it feels easy to slip into our own world.
 At this point, we are used to being together constantly yet somehow it’s not the quality time I like to spend with my kids.
 Pre-COVID I had to schedule time with them and I’m finding that I have to be intentional about spending time with them now also.
 Lord knows they aren’t going to put in the effort.

 Four ways to spend quality time with your teens

 1) Just hang out

 One thing I’ve realized since becoming a mother is that you don’t all have to be doing the same thing in order to spend time together.
-My oldest son gets up early like I do.
-While I’m working out in the living room, I turn on the news, he makes breakfast and sits down on the sofa to eat.
-This means that almost every morning, I get a solid half hour of quality time with him.
+My oldest son gets up early as I do.
+While I’m working out in the living room, I turn on the news, he makes breakfast, and sits down on the sofa to eat.
+This means that almost every morning, I get a solid half-hour of quality time with him.

 It’s like a little secret I look forward to every morning.
 I’d like to think that he’d never stop doing it just because I blurted out, “Oh, I just love our mornings along with honey, it’s great quality time,” but he’s also seventeen so you never know.

 Now they are learning at home, we spend quite a bit of time doing school work together.
 All my kids are close in age so it’s not just me helping one of them.
 There have been many times they’ve helped each other.
 My boys are really good at math but struggle with English which is where my daughter shines.